Vanity publishing can be a misleading scam for today’s aspiring authors.

 Vanity Publishers To Avoid [LIST]

-Are you worried that a self-publishing company might be a vanity press or other organization to steer clear of?
+Are you worried that a self-publishing company might be a vanity publishing company or other organization to steer clear of?

 You can check out a full guide to different companies at the Alliance of Independent Authors but some of its current red-flagged organizations include: